Are you trying to cancel your broadband? From hard-to-find support lines to high cancellation fees, it can end up feeling like a battle!

 Â

-How to cancel Virgin Media broadband if you’re out of contractÂ
+How to cancel Virgin Media Broadband if you’re out of contractÂ

 Cancelling Virgin Media is simple if your minimum contract period has expired.

 If you would prefer, you can also give notice and request to cancel your service by post.
-To do so, you need to send a letter including your address, account number, full name and a telephone contact number to Virgin Media, Sunderland SR43 4AA.
+To do so, you need to send a letter including your address, account number, full name and telephone contact number to Virgin Media, Sunderland SR43 4AA.

 Â